Was Monday an omen?

 Zehnder’s of Frankenmuth and on the other

 the Frankenmuth Bavarian Inn.
 The restaurants and hotels were (and to an extent still are) owned by the Zehnder Family.
 The difference is that rather than both being held within a single nuclear family unit they are now owned by cousins.
-Both have enormous dining rooms serving “World Famous Fried Chicken” but the The Bavarian Inn has trademarked its Frankenmuth Style Fried Chicken.
+Both have enormous dining rooms serving “World Famous Fried Chicken” but the Bavarian Inn has trademarked its Frankenmuth Style Fried Chicken.

 I’d managed to fritter away enough time that I was ready to have my dinner.
 So I set off for Tiffany, the restaurant recommended by the folks on the ferry.
 I’m guessing the pandemic must have had an impact on it because the restaurant is closed on Mondays and Tuesdays.
 I was hoping I wasn’t being very superstitious and sensing the writing on the wall but I was now zero for three on the day.